 variable.
 However, the role of outliers in the predictor variables

 is often overlooked.
-On the predictor variable side, you have a list of
+On the predictor variable side, we have a list of

 variables that participate with different weights (the regression coefficients)

 in the prediction of the dependent variable.
-One can think of the independent
+We can think of the independent

 variables as defining a multidimensional space in which each observation

 can be located.
-For example, if you had two independent variables with
+For example, if we had two independent variables with

-equal regression coefficients, then you could construct a scatterplot
+equal regression coefficients, we could construct a scatterplot

 of those two variables, and place each observation in that plot.
-You could
+We could

 then plot one point for the mean on both variables and compute the distances